 - Store the granola bars in a Zip-Lock bag or air-tight container in the frig. for up to 7 days.

 Having a teenage son and trying to get him to make wise menu options can be challenging.
-However, having these granola bars on hand has really helped.
+However, having this gluten-free granola bar recipe on hand has really helped.
 I hope you enjoy these no-bake gluten-free granola bars as much as my family has.
 Enjoy!

 By CT Copyright © 2021 Simplify Firefly.
 All Rights Reserved.